Free Software

 lists of software

-GEO Community http://www.geocomm.com/ lists and reviews some free viewers, here
+GEO Community lists and reviews some free viewers, here http://software.geocomm.com/viewers/

 Some of the viewers or programs can do basic mapping.

-http://opensourcegis.org/ has gis and related software
+http://opensourcegis.org/ has gis and related software.
+Last updated December 2013

 http://freegis.org/

-The FreeGIS Project provides
+The FreeGIS Project (last updated in 2012) provides

 * software overview on free Geographic Information Systems (this web site)